NickBansal/Bacteria-Simulation/README.md

 This sprint is set up using Javascript in Visual Studio Code and testing is done with Mocha and Chai.

 ## Step-by-step
-- [x] Calculate the amount of neighbours each coordinate has
+- [x] Calculate the amount of neighbours each cell has
 - [x] If a cell has less then two neighbours, it dies
 - [x] If a cell has 2 or 3 neighbours it lives
 - [x] If a cell has more then 4 neighbours it dies
 - [x] Any dead cell with exactly three live neighbours becomes a live cell again
 - [x] Return a new array with live and regenerated cells only
+- [] Completed with standard input
+- [] Showcase on standard output